bryceaskey/hy5-RNAseq/README.md

 # hy5-RNAseq
 This repository contains scripts used in the processing of an *Arabidopsis thaliana* RNAseq data from PRJNA549285.
 The goal of this project is to identify differentially expressed genes between the Col-0 and *hy5* genotypes in 2 different environmental conditions.

-#### Dataset originally published in:
+## Datasets used:
+#### PRJNA549285 RNAseq data
 Burko, Y., Seluzicki, A., Zander, M., Pedmale, U.V., Ecker, J.R., and Chory, J. (2020).
-Chimeric Activators and Repressors Define HY5 Activity and Reveal a Light-Regulated Feedback Mechanism.
-Plant Cell 32:967-983.
+Chimeric Activators and Repressors Define HY5 Activity and Reveal a Light-Regulated Feedback Mechanism. *Plant Cell*.
+32, 967-983.

+#### TAIR10 reference genome and annotations
+Lamesch, P., Berardini, T.Z, Li, D., Swarbreck, D., Wilks, C., Sasidharan, R., Muller, R., Dreher, K., Alexander, D.L., Garcia-Hernandez, M., Karthikeyan, A.S., Lee, C.H., Nelson, W.D., Ploetz, L., Singh, S., Wensel, A., and Huala, E. (2011).
+The Arabidopsis Information Resource (TAIR): improved gene annotation and new tools. *Nucleic Acids Research*  40(Database issue), D1202–D1210.

+## Software tools used:
+#### SRA Toolkit 2.10.4
+Leinonen, R., Sugawara, H., Shumway, M., & International Nucleotide Sequence Database Collaboration (2011).
+The sequence read archive. *Nucleic Acids Research*.
+39(Database issue), D19–D21.

+#### AdapterRemoval 2.2.2
+Schubert, M., Lindgreen, S., and Orlando, L. (2016).
+AdapterRemoval v2: rapid adapter trimming, identification, and read merging. *BMC Research Notes*.
+12, 9(1).

+#### HISAT2 2.2.0
+Kim, D., Paggi, J.M., Park, C., Bennett, C., and Salzberg, S.L.
+(2019).
+Graph-based genome alignment and genotyping with HISAT2 and HISAT-genotype. *Nat Biotechnol*.
+37, 907–915.

+#### Subread 2.0.0
+Liao, Y., Smyth, G.K., and Shi, W. (2014). featureCounts: an efficient general-purpose program for assigning sequence reads to genomic features. *Bioinformatics*.
+30(7), 923-930.

+#### Samtools 1.10
+Li, H., Handsaker, B., Wysoker, A., Fennell, T., Ruan, J., Homer, N., Marth, G., Abecasis, G., and Durbin, R. (2009).
+The Sequence Alignment/Map format and SAMtools. *Bioinformatics*.
+25(16), 2078-2079.

 # Bioinformatics analysis
 The documentation in this section details the bioinformatics approaches and methods applied in this project.
 Ideally, the documentation here should allow someone with little to no bioinformatics experience to understand and recreate the analysis method that was used.